Underdisc/underdisc.github.io/src/blog/10_refactoring_an_old_ecs/index.md

 # Refactoring an Old ECS

-When I started working on Varkor 4 years ago, the first thing I built was the ECS.
+When I started working on Varkor 4 years ago, the first thing I built was the ECS (Entity Component System).
 Considering that I've used it ever since, it was wise to build this system first, but for years it has had deficiencies that I have avoided fixing.
 After a long break from Varkor due to the ebb and flow of life, I'm working on it again.
 A good way to get back into it involved addressing glaring problems with my ECS implementation.
 In this post I'll talk about the state of my ECS before refactoring it, my problems with that original implementation, the steps taken to evolve it, and performance comparisons showing just how necessary a refactor was.
 Along the way, I will dive deep into the nitty-gritty.
 Doing so makes it easier to explain my thoughts, and it's much more valuable for a reader as a means of learning from my mistakes.
 Without further ado, let's kick it.

 ## Terminology